Reading time: 7 min

 2. Handles multiple AWS accounts seamlessly

-3. Scales automatically with Lambda
+3. Scales with minimal effort

 4. Minimal infrastructure maintenance required